 \section{Introduction}

 Blockchain has created new opportunities for the creation of applications that can foster trust between the involved parties.
-Blockchain's initial growth was largely restricted to cryptocurrencies.
-Later, several applications began to investigate the potential uses of blockchain for their operations; these applications primarily use blockchain for provenance and tracking.
-Prior to blockchain, systems attempted to externally enforce trust without any built-in mechanisms.
-With the advent of blockchain, the element of trust (immutability) was introduced into the system and eliminated the requirement for external entities (third parties).
-Blockchain achieved the aspect of trust using inherent mechanisms such as smart contracts, distributed ledger, consensus algorithms and cryptography.
+The initial growth of blockchain technology was largely restricted to cryptocurrencies.
+Later, several applications began to investigate the potential uses of blockchain for their operations; these applications primarily used blockchain for provenance and tracking.
+Prior to blockchain, systems attempted to externally enforce trust without built-in mechanisms.
+With the advent of blockchain, the element of trust (immutability) was introduced into the system, eliminating the requirement for external entities (third parties).
+Blockchain achieves trust using inherent mechanisms such as smart contracts, distributed ledgers, consensus algorithms, and cryptography.
 As blockchain became more widely used, several platforms appeared that offered features tailored to the needs of various organisations.
-However, no single blockchain platform could meet all the demands of the industry, leading to the emergence of numerous blockchain platforms, each tailored to meet a different set of needs.
-They each have advantages and disadvantages.
-The developments of blockchain solutions/applications often face the challenge of choosing between decentralisation, security and scalability; this is called blockchain trilemma.
-The trade-off between these three is a real challenge, meaning the applications can only have two out of these three.
-The development process has to sacrifice one to achieve the best of the other two.
+However, no single blockchain platform can meet all the demands of the industry, leading to the emergence of numerous blockchain platforms, each tailored to meet a different set of needs.
+Each has its own advantages and disadvantages.
+The developments of blockchain solutions/applications often face the challenge of choosing between decentralisation, security and scalability; this is commonly referred to as the blockchain trilemma.
+The trade-off between these three is a real challenge, meaning that achieving an optimal balance between these three properties remains challenging in practice, often requiring trade-offs depending on application requirements.
 Most often, applications built using blockchain have stressed the aspect of decentralisation and neglected scalability.
-Due to this, applications are often less scalable than their standalone counterparts \cite{blockchain_trilema}.
-Many consensus protocols and blockchain platforms have been developed to solve this blockchain trilemma, and this issue remains mostly on layer-1 blockchains.
-Layer-0 blockchains are the base that gives the underlying infrastructure and function to create new chains and permit interoperability.
-It provides developers with features to create efficient applications.
+Due to this, applications are often less scalable than their standalone counterparts~\cite{blockchain_trilema}.
+Many consensus protocols and blockchain platforms have been developed to solve this blockchain trilemma, which remains mostly on layer-1 blockchains.
+Layer-0 blockchains are the base that provides the underlying infrastructure and function to create new chains and permit interoperability.
+It provides developers with the features required to create efficient applications.
 Layer-0 blockchains are general purpose, and application-specific blockchains can be built upon them.
-Layer-1 blockchains benefit from layer-0, and blockchains built on this can have specific consensus mechanisms and extra security features to ensure chain safety.
-This layer does not have inherent mechanisms for cross-chain communication.
-It also has issues with scaling the applications and provides low throughput.
-In order to overcome the drawbacks of layer-1 blockchains, there are layer-2 blockchains to support better throughput and scalability \cite{layer0}.
+Layer-1 blockchains benefit from layer-0, and blockchains built on this can have specific consensus mechanisms and additional security features to ensure chain safety.
+However, the second layer does not have inherent mechanisms for cross-chain communication.
+It also has issues with scaling applications and provides low throughput.
+To overcome the drawbacks of layer-1 blockchains, there are layer-2 blockchains to support better throughput and scalability~\cite{layer0}.